AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/add-an-existing-salesforce-field-to-the-marketo-sync.md

 >
 >**Admin Permissions Required**

-Usually, new custom fields in Salesforce sync over to Marketo automatically.
+Usually, new custom fields in Salesforce sync over to Marketo Engage automatically.
 If not, the fields may not be visible to the Marketo Sync user.
 Here's how you can fix this.

-1. Click your name and then select **Setup**.
+1. Click your name and then select **[!UICONTROL Setup]**.

    ![](assets/add-an-existing-salesforce-field-to-the-marketo-sync-1.png)

-1. Enter **profile** in the left search bar and click **Profiles** under **Manage Users**.
+1. Enter "profile" in the left search bar and click **[!UICONTROL Profiles]** under **[!UICONTROL Manage Users]**.

    ![](assets/add-an-existing-salesforce-field-to-the-marketo-sync-2.png)